MiamiOH-CSE274/02_Cpp/README.md

 For each of the following functions in main.cpp, tell me whether or not you think it is working in your submission.

-1. prime - TODO
+1. prime - Indeed it is.
-2. defix - TODO
+2. defix - Yep.
-3. sumSlice - TODO
+3. sumSlice - Affirmative.
-4. square - TODO
+4. square - Took longer than expected.
+Needs a little more work.
+(Maybe a lot...)
-5. listPrimes - TODO
+5. listPrimes - Works as expected.

 Questions
 =======